nxame/awesome/README.md

 ## Blade

 - [Gigamick/burnernote](https://github.com/Gigamick/burnernote) - Burner Note is a free, ad-free and open source tool for securely sending text based notes that are encrypted and self destruct once read.

+## Bru

+- [realworld-apps/realworld](https://github.com/realworld-apps/realworld) - "The mother of all demo apps" — Exemplary fullstack Medium.com clone powered by React, Angular, Node, Django, and many more

 ## C